-The growth of bank lending is volatile though the volatility has been declining in recent years as shown in Figure 3.
-Regarding its composition, the credit to the non-bank private sector is less volatile than the credit to the government and public enterprises.
+The growth of bank lending is volatile though the volatility has been declining in recent years as shown in figure 3.
+Regarding the composition, the credit to the non-bank private sector is less volatile than the credit to the government and public enterprises.
 For example, the growth of credit to the government was 301 percent in 1976, 98 percent in 1982, 87 percent in 1983, -0.5 percent in 1990, 102 percent in 1991 and -0.2 percent in 2009.
 The political transition, frequent changes in government and policy instability would be the causes of higher volatility in the growth of credit to the government sector.
-The privatization process of public enterprises (PEs) in Nepal is not continuous, often interrupted with reversals and has remained almost stagnant with the changes in government.
+The privatization process of public enterprises (PEs) in Nepal is not continuous, with reversal and almost stagnant frequently with the changes in government.
 As a result, the credit growth to the PEs was highly volatile in the past.
 The growth of the private sector credit was more than 10 percent since 1976 except the fiscal year 1982, 1983 and 2002.
 Likewise, the growth of the total credit also followed the same pattern in the respective period.

 IV.
-METHODOLOGY
+Methodology